easttennesseecc-star/Q-Top-Dog-IDE/GITHUB_COPILOT_DOCUMENTATION_INDEX.md

 **Answer:**
 - GitHub OAuth is for official software (VS Code)
-- Q-IDE is local software
+- Top Dog is local software
 - Requires explicit API key for security
 - Actually MORE secure (revocable by you)
 - Takes 3 minutes to set up